-- 31. Out of China's 107 tax treaties, 103 contain a provision equivalent to Article 25(1), second sentence, of the OECD Model Tax Convention allowing taxpayers to submit a MAP request within a period of no less than three years from the first notification of the action resulting in taxation not in accordance with the provisions of the particular tax treaty. - 32.
-The remaining three tax treaties that do not contain such provision can be categorised as follows:
+35. Out of China's 107 tax treaties, 104 contain a provision equivalent to Article 25(1), second sentence, of the OECD Model Tax Convention (OECD, 2017) allowing taxpayers to submit a MAP request within a period of no less than three years from the first notification of the action resulting in taxation not in accordance with the provisions of the particular tax treaty.

+36. The remaining three tax treaties that do not contain such provision can be categorised as follows:

-Provision Number of tax treaties No filing period for a MAP request 2 Filing period less than 3 years for a MAP request (2 years) 1 Filing period less than 3 years for a MAP request (1 year) 1
+Provision Number of tax treaties

+No filing period for a MAP request 2

+Filing period less than 3 years for a MAP request (1 year) 1